Kondo breakdown transitions and phase-separation tendencies in valence-fluctuating heavy-fermion materials: Model and general considerations

 The situation is particularly transparent in the limit $V\to 0$, followed by $J\to 0$.
 As above, $\epsf<\mu$ yields stable local moments, with $n_f\to1$.
 For non-vanishing $J$, these moments will either form a magnetically ordered state or realize a spin-liquid phase, depending on the amount of frustration or quantum fluctuations imposed by $J$ on the particular lattice, such that the resulting state is either a magnetically ordered metal or a fractionalized Fermi liquid (FL$^\ast$).
 In contrast, $\epsf>\mu$ results in a Fermi-liquid (FL) phase with an empty $f$ band, $n_f\to0$.
 Hence, tuning $(\epsf-\mu)$ through zero can drive an FL$^\ast$--FL transition.
 Importantly, this transition now necessarily coincides with a valence transition involving a massive change of the $f$-band occupation; such a change is not present for an FL$^\ast$--FL transition in the Kondo regime.

 In a canonical perspective, i.e., for fixed $\ntot=n_c+n_f$, the change in $n_f$ across the transition must be compensated by a corresponding change in $n_c$.
 Assuming $1<\ntot<2$, this inevitably leads to phase separation near the transition, as we now show: For $\epsf<\mu$ we have $n_c=\ntot-1$, and the chemical potential takes a value $\mu^-$ corresponding to this $c$-band filling, see Fig.~\ref{fig:schem}(a).
 Likewise, for $\epsf>\mu$ we have $n_c=\ntot$, and the chemical potential now takes the corresponding value $\mu^+$, Fig.~\ref{fig:schem}(c).
 This defines a range $\mu^-<\epsf<\mu^+$ where $\ntot-1<n_c<\ntot$ and therefore the $f$ band must be partially filled, Fig.~\ref{fig:schem}(b).
 In the considered limit $V,J\to 0$ where the $f$ band is flat, this implies a massively degenerate state.
 Now introducing a finite $J$ prefers spatial clustering of occupied $f$ sites in order to optimize magnetic exchange energy.
 In other words, phase separation into regions with filled and empty $f$ sites will occur.
 In a grand-canonical perspective with $\mu$ held fixed, this translates into a range of forbidden $\ntot$ upon variation of $\epsf$.
-We note that this argument does not rely on approximations or any further assumptions on the nature of the $f$-electron state, hence it also applies if the $f$-electron sector prefers magnetic order.
-The argument is true independent of whether the density-density interaction is included in Eq.~\eqref{eq:h}, and it is also valid for long-ranged RKKY interactions, because their spatial decay with distance still implies that most magnetic energy can be gained by spatial clustering of occupied $f$ sites.
+We note that this argument does not rely on approximations or any further assumptions on the nature of the $f$-electron state, and hence applies even if the $f$-electron sector prefers magnetic order.
+Furthermore, save for cases with flat $c$-bands, the argument does not depend on the precise form of the $c$-electron band structure and should hold irrespective of the details of the lattice geometry.
+It also remains true whether or not the density-density interaction is included in Eq.~\eqref{eq:h}, and is unaffected by long-ranged RKKY interactions, because their spatial decay with distance still implies that most magnetic energy can be gained by spatial clustering of occupied $f$ sites.

 This discussion clarifies that increasing $J$ amplifies phase separation tendencies.
 Conversely, increasing $V$ will diminish these tendencies, as finite $V$ leads to a dispersion of the effective $f$ band, such that hybridization-induced $f$-electron delocalization competes with their clustering due to $J$.
 The anticipated qualitative phase diagram is in Fig.~\ref{fig:pds}(b).